BlindRusty/minio_config/README.md

         1. Distributed Architecture
         2. Standalone

-    The following codes for docker-compose.yml and nginx.conf is for distributed architecture.
+    docker-compose.yml and nginx.conf are provided for both distributed architecture as well as standalone architecture.

     Before we initaite the distributed architecture , we need the directory structure.
 We would put 4 minio instances.
     The logs and data will be at physical storage of the custom location of the apps.
 This practice can help in controlling data and logs better.